ZettaIO/pswingw2py/README.rst

 ----------

 Receiver, sender and message text are mandatory properties when sending a message.
-Supported properties can be found in the online documenttion under `Element valid for a Submit SMS request`.
+Supported properties can be found in the online documention under `Element valid for a Submit SMS request`_.

 Config Object
 -------------